-The Committee is to inquire and report back to both Houses of Parliament on the following matters:
+The Attorney-General requested that the Committee inquire and report back to both Houses of Parliament on the following matters:

 a) The experiences of journalists and media organisations that have, or could become, subject to the powers of law enforcement or intelligence agencies performing their functions, and the impact of the exercise of those powers on journalists' work, including informing the public.

 b) The reasons for which journalists and media organisations have, or could become, subject to those powers in the performance of the functions of law enforcement or intelligence agencies.